 How to Ensure An Ethical Purchase

 Provenance – the documented history of any item – is vital to protecting this blight on the diamond trade.
 Without the right documentation, any dealer should refuse to consider buying the diamond offered.
 Similarly, unless a dealer can provide the documentation, the consumer should walk away.

 There are exceptions, however.
 With vintage and antique diamonds, provenance can be difficult to establish.
 The age of the diamond, if known, is a reasonable way of verifying that it is not a blood diamond.
 Examples of ethical diamonds would be any genuine old mine or old European cuts.
 To learn how to discover the age of a diamond, click here.

 The truth is, though, that the industry is heavily reliant on trust.
-Trust in whoever is selling the rough diamond, the polished diamond and/or the finished jewelry piece.
-Certificate from the GIA or other recognized grading authority will help, but it isn’t foolproof.
+Trust in whoever is selling the rough diamond, the polished diamond, and/or the finished jewelry piece.
+A certificate from the GIA or other recognized grading authority will help, but it isn’t foolproof.
 Some enterprising dealers in blood diamonds have ingenious ways of avoiding detection, and these stones do sometimes make it to the general market.

 If you get an ill feeling about the vendor selling you the diamond, don’t buy it.
 You might be wrong, of course, but better that than buying a diamond with a questionable history.

 There are, of course, lots of countries producing ethical diamonds.
 Australia, Canada, Russia, South Africa, Namibia, and Botswana are some of those countries.